Gear61/Taro-Documents/Privacy Policy.md

 2. DO WE MAKE UPDATES TO THIS NOTICE?
 3. HOW CAN YOU CONTACT US ABOUT THIS NOTICE?

-## 1. WHAT INFORMATION DO WE COLLECT?
+## 1. WHAT INFORMATION DO WE COLLECT AND HOW DO WE USE IT?
-The Tech Career Growth mobile apps are local utility apps, which means that they don't have accounts and don't even access the internet with the exception of playing the video content embedded within it.
-Because of this, the Tech Career Growth apps respect your privacy in the ultimate way: By collecting 0 data about you.
+The Tech Career Growth mobile app only collects information necessary for it to function like your email/profile information (if applicable) when creating your account and what content you consume within it.
+Your data is kept entirely private and isn't shared with any other parties.

 ## 2. DO WE MAKE UPDATES TO THIS NOTICE?
 In Short: Yes, we will update this notice as necessary to stay compliant with relevant laws.